chikamichi/jumoku/README.md

 ### What about graphs?

 Trees are a particular kind of graphs, for which two of its vertices (nodes) are connected by exactly one path.
 Thus, maybe a general graph library would be useful, Evergreen being one particular subset.

-Too much burden, hey :)
+What I'd like is something like this:

+* *evergreen* => the dead-simple, ruby-powered tree lib.
+Provides you with only two implementations: raw tree and binary tree.
+Limited set of functionalities.
+* *evergreen-igraph* => kind of evergreen on steroïds.
+C-powered through the igraph ruby binding (need to install the C lib hence).
+Take all the great features from igraph and wrap them in a tree-oriented abstraction layer which make it easy to create specialized trees (self-balanced, AVL, neat traversal algorithms, and so on).